juansalvatore/myspotifythingy/README.md

 A side project I'll build just for fun, to keep learning about react, redux, mocha and chia!

-## wanna play with my project and try it out? then:
+## wanna play with my project and try it out?
+Then...

 1 - `git clone ${my_repository_link}`